tadros3/BullHornStarter/README.md

 # Redirect from Servlet Example
 This example illustrates many of the concepts of a Java EE application.
 We still have not connected to the database yet but we'll do that soon.
-To account for the database I've created classes such as DbUser which will be modified to connect to the database.
+To account for the database I've created classes such as `DbUser` which will be modified to connect to the database.
+DbUser will not go away... it will be the class that calls the database.

 ### Use the following command to clone this project from GitHub